zouppa/qpi/README.md

 1. <span style="color:red"> *Optional* </span>  Configure the Raspberry Pi as an Access point In case you are connected to your RPi through ethernet and want to enable it as an access point to be able to use QPi even when without internet.

-    <span style="color:red"> *Importent* </span>  If your raspberry pi is connected to your network via wifi, you will need an aditional usb wifi interface, otherwise you may loose connection to your raspberry through your LAN.
+    <span style="color:red"> *Important* </span>  If your raspberry pi is connected to your network via Wi-Fi, you will need an additional USB Wi-Fi interface, otherwise you may lose connection to your raspberry through your LAN.

     We used [RaspAP](https://raspap.com)

-    In case you did not already set up a WiFi country, please run
+    In case you did not already set up a Wi-Fi country, please run
     ```sh
     sudo raspi-config
     ```